Antarctopelta: Postcranium

+Antarctopelta and Stegouros have very similar caudal vertebrae, both having flattened distal centra with a prominent ventral groove.
+This implies that Antarctopelta also had a macuahuitl, a flat, spiked arrangement of osteoderms on the end of the tail.
+The name is in reference to the Aztec weapon due to its similar appearance and function.
+The appendicular skeleton is poorly known, but fragments were collected.
+The distal end of the left femur (thigh bone) was found.
+An estimate of the femur's total length was made, with an approximation of 30 cm long.
+Five metapodials and two phalanges from the manus and possibly pes were also found.
+Ankylosaurs like Antarctopelta and Stegouros had four digits with four metapodials on the manus and pes.
+Some of the metapodials may be metatarsals, which are slender like those of Stegouros.
+Fragments from the scapula (shoulderblade) and ilium were unearthed, though the former bone is notably unfused with the coracoid.
+This suggests that the individual was immature, though histological analysis contradicts this.

 Six different types of osteoderms were found along with the skeletal remains of Antarctopelta, but very few were articulated with the skeleton, so their placement on the body is largely speculative.
 They included the base of what would have been a large spike.
 Flat oblong plates resembled the ones that guarded the neck of the nodosaurid Edmontonia rugosidens.
 Large circular plates were found associated with smaller, polygonal nodules, perhaps forming a shield over the hips as seen in Sauropelta.
 Another type of osteoderm was oval-shaped with a keel running down the middle.
 A few examples of this fifth type were found ossified to the ribs, suggesting that they ran in rows along the flanks of the animal, a very typical pattern among ankylosaurs.
 The final group consisted mainly of small bony nodules which are often called ossicles, and were probably scattered throughout the body.
 Several ribs were also found with these ossicles attached.

-Vertebrae from sections of the tail were found.
-Although the tip of the tail did not fossilize, some of the smaller vertebrae recovered would have been situated near the end of the tail in life, and these were associated with ossified tendons on the upper and lower sides.
-In ankylosaurids, these tendons help to stiffen the end of the tail in support of a large, bony tail club.
-However, large osteoderms and specialized tail vertebra indicate that Antarctopelta may have in fact had a flat, frond-like tail structure resembling a macuahuitl, akin to that of Stegouros, its closest relative.